openshift/origin/pkg/template/servicebroker/README.md

   asynchronous operation.
 In the template service broker, *Provision* is the only asynchronous operation.

-The template service broker is enabled by adding the following (example) configuration to the OpenShift master config and restarting the master:

-    templateServiceBrokerConfig:
-      templateNamespaces:
-      - openshift

 When enabled, the template service broker is currently provided by the OpenShift master at https://\<master\>:8443/brokers/template.openshift.io/v2/.